7-4-7/SoilViTv1_anam/Challenge #2/README.md

      [0, 46, 1, 0],
      [1, 0, 36, 0],
      [0, 0, 0, 62]]
-  - Note : This model was only trained on jpeg type images
+  - Note: This model was only trained on jpeg type images
 Limitations:
   - Slightly lower accuracy than ViT, especially for Class 2
   - May struggle with complex soil textures